 To see a 7, 30, or 90-day history, tap on “Learn more” under each metric.
 It will show you the numbers for each day so you can find any trends or improvements.

 You can enjoy many features that don’t require a Premium membership.
 A few guided programs are available.
 Also, most of the Challenges and Adventures are free.
 You can access the App gallery which has around 20 different face watches.
-It does not have a variety of apps to choose from as I have expected.
+It does not have a variety of apps to choose from as I expected.
 You will see the same apps included but it does not offer anything new app to add.

-These are the non-Premium functionalities that you can see in your Fitbit app dashboard (Today tab) and available to you:
+These are the non-Premium functionalities that you can see in your Fitbit app dashboard (Today tab) and are available to you:

 Active zone minutes